-Then I had a coach named Alvin Alexander, a guy who STILL holds the record of leading goal scorer at Midwestern State University.
-Alvin was also wonderful coach that would teach lots of skills like bending the ball and how to turn the corner dribbling at speed with the outside of the foot.
+Then I had a coach named Alvin Alexander.
+He STILL holds the record of leading goal scorer at Midwestern State University.
+Alvin was also wonderful coach that would teach lots of technique.
+Things like bending the ball and how to turn the corner dribbling at speed with the outside of the foot.
 It’s funny the things we remember!
-I think we mostly remember that these coaches take time to teach, to individualize the training, to slow it down.
+I later realized how my coaches took time to teach and give back to the game.
 My last year in HS Alvin moved his family to another state, but I was lucky to get another good coach named Shane Barden.

 Shane was good with the players and could kind of relate because he was younger and he also was a good player growing up, going to a D1 college and having stints in Europe.
 Without these 3 coaches I would not know as much as I do now, so I thank them for their time!

 P.S.
 I can’t forget my 1st coach ever: Patrick!
 Patrick taught me at the age when it’s so important for the coach to teach love for the game and build confident youths.